 How much (and where the sugar’s hiding!)

-The study looked at more than 800 children between that ages of six months and 2 years.
-Researchers found that 99 percent of toddlers between 19 months and 2 years consumed an average of more than seven teaspoons of added sugar each day ― that’s more than what’s recommended for a child over the age of 2.
+The study looked at more than 800 children between the ages of six months and 2 years.
+Researchers found that 99% of toddlers between 19 months and 2 years consumed an average of more than seven teaspoons of added sugar each day ― that’s more than what’s recommended for a child over the age of 2.

 Hyland says parents are often surprised by how much sugar is hiding in foods that might seem healthy at first glance.
 She says added sugars often lurk in places like juice, yogurt, granola bars, applesauce and even peanut butter.

 She recommends parents take the time to read the nutrition label to see just how much added sugar is in products.
 And, whenever possible, stick to whole, nonprocessed foods.

 Hyland says it’s important to get a child’s taste buds off to a healthy start, rather than getting them used to added sugar at such a young age.

 “You have unsweetened applesauce or natural peanut butter that are great healthy, nutritious options,” she says.
 “But then you have other alternatives, unfortunately, that have the sugar added to them.
 And if kids are started on that young, that’s what they end up liking.”

 It’s recommended that children under the age of 2 should have no added sugar ― and children over age 2 should have no more than 25 grams (or six teaspoons) of added sugar per day, Hyland says.

 She adds that natural sugar, like that found in fresh fruit, is OK and doesn’t count toward the daily limit.

 Results of the study were presented at Nutrition 2018, the annual meeting of the American Society for Nutrition.